What is MART?

 When is a MART inhaler prescribed?

-- you and your doctor/nurse think you would find it easier to manage your asthma using just one inhaler that works as a preventer and reliever.
+You and your doctor or nurse can also talk about changing to a MART treatment plan if you think you’d find it easier to manage your asthma using just one combination inhaler that works as a preventer and reliever.

 How do I use my MART inhaler?